 Astellas DX Strategy Series Vol. 3: A New Approach to Clinical Trials Powered by Patient Voice and Technology

 When the COVID-19 pandemic forced clinical trial sites to close their doors, it dealt a massive blow to drug development.
-To ensure clinical research didn't grind to a halt, Astellas and other pharmaceutical companies reacted by pushing through processes and technologies to facilitate and enable clinical trials in the home.
+To ensure clinical research didn't grind to a halt, pharmaceutical companies reacted by pushing through processes and technologies to facilitate and enable clinical trials in the home.

-Decentralized clinical trials (DCTs) had been on the agenda for many years before the pandemic forced the industry's hand.
-While DCTs look certain to become a permanent fixture on the clinical trial landscape, Astellas believes that the industry must balance the convenience of technology with patients' individual needs.
-Marie Rosenfeld—Head of Clinical Science at Astellas—explains why the company is championing a reimagined approach, where hybrid clinical trials can personalize and enhance the patient experience.
+While Decentralized Clinical Trials (DCTs) look certain to become a permanent fixture on the clinical trial landscape, the pharmaceutical industry must balance the convenience of technology with patients' individual needs.
+Astellas is championing a reimagined approach, where hybrid clinical trials can personalize and enhance the patient experience.

 Overcoming historical challenges through technology and greater flexibility